TomiTakussaari/myscluscon/README.md

 ```

-All queryparameters are passed untouched to jdbc:mysql driver
+All queryparameters are passed untouched to underlying jdbc driver

 ## Database privileges